Pritam0077/Employee-Management-System/ems-frontend/README.md

 # Frontend Setup
-This the frontend Setup of Employee Management Setup Application
+This is the frontend Setup of the Employee Management Setup Application